deas/argocd-conductr/README.md

 - Beware of Magic 🎩🪄🐰 (e.g. Argo CD helm release changes when Prometheus CRDs become available)
 - Beware of helm shared values or kustomize base.
 We deploy `main` and shared bits kick in on all environments.
 - Versions/Refs: Pin or Float?
 It depends.
 We should probably pin things in critical environments and keep things floating a bit more elsewhere
+- Don't try too hard modeling deps and ordering.
+Failing to start a few times can be perfectly fine.
+Honor this modeling your alerts.
 - We should propagate to production frequently.

 This is an example of how you may give instructions on setting up your project locally.